raedrizk/ansible-security-workshop/README.md

 ## Step 1 - Preparing your Project and Automation Controller

-This workshop assumes you have a github account, and are familiar and comfortable working with git based SCMs. for the purposes of this workshop, create a new repository by signing into github.com, going to repositories and clicking on the `New` button.
-Name the repository `ansible-rhel-security-workshop` and leave the repo as public (If you want to make it private, you can, you will just have to make sure to add a new SCM credential to Automation Controller later on when defining the project).
+This workshop assumes you have a github account, and are familiar and comfortable working with git based SCMs. for the purposes of this workshop, create a new repository by signing into `github.com`, going to repositories and clicking on the `New` button.
+Name the repository `ansible-rhel-security-workshop` and leave the repo as public.
 This is the project we will be using for the playbooks we write for the exercises in this workshop.

+> **Tip**
+>
+> If you want to make your repository private, you can, you will just have to make sure to add a new SCM credential to Automation Controller later on and specify that credential in your project definition later on when defining the project.

 Next you will need to clone and configure your git project, The steps will differ if you are using your own machine wih your own IDE, or using the VSCode instance provisioned for you with theis workshop.

 Once everything is setup and ready, in your project directory, create a new folder named `collections` and in that folder create a file named `requirements.yml` to hold the information about the collections containing some of the modules that we will be using.
-Automation Controller is configured to download the collections in the `requirements.yml` file automaticallu when the project is synced.
+Automation Controller is configured to download the collections in the `requirements.yml` file automatically when the project is synced.

 Place the follwing in the `requirements.yml` file: